-Contrast is simply the difference between the lightest and darkest parts of your photo.
+Contrast in photography is simply the difference between the lightest and darkest parts of a photo.
 Greater contrast makes your darks darker and your lights lighter.
 Less contrast makes the contrast between light and dark less pronounced.
 Move the slider to the left to decrease contrast and to the right to increase it.

 The Sharpen tool can be used to increase the visibility of small details that have been captured but are difficult to see in your photo.
 Move the slider to the right to increase the sharpness of your photo.